When you have a hearing test, the audiologist will complete an audiogram. Learn more about this form.

 The audiogram is a graph showing the results of a pure-tone hearing test.
 It will show how loud sounds need to be at different frequencies for you to hear them.
 The audiogram shows the type, degree, and configuration of hearing loss.

 When you hear a sound during a hearing test, you raise your hand or push a button.
 The audiologist will make a note of how loud the sound was at each frequency.
 At the end of testing, the audiogram will show what you heard.

 Pitch or Frequency

-Each vertical line from left to right represents a pitch, or frequency, in Hertz (Hz).
-The graph starts with the lowest pitches on the left side and moves to the very highest pitches (frequencies) tested on the right side.
-The range of frequencies tested by the audiologist are 125 Hz, 250 Hz, 500 Hz, 1000 Hz, 2000 Hz, 3000Hz, 4000 Hz, and 8000 Hz.
+Each line that runs from left to right shows a frequency in Hertz, or Hz.
+The lowest pitches are on the left side and the highest pitches are on the right side.
+The frequencies tested are 125 Hz, 250 Hz, 500 Hz, 1000 Hz, 2000 Hz, 3000Hz, 4000 Hz, and 8000 Hz.